NEXT UP ON this.

 Being stressed can seriously derail your decision-making ability.
-Stress has so many causes but often arises after an unpleasant shock or traumatic event – such as, say, getting your ATAR results.
+Stress has so many causes but often arises after an unpleasant shock or traumatic event – such as, say, experiencing a ‘once in a hundred year’ pandemic or getting your ATAR results.
 Especially if you find they’re not quite what you expected.

 Even if you did receive a great ATAR result, your mind is still likely to be in overdrive.
 After all the suspense and anticipation of waiting for the news, the final verdict on how well you did can result in feelings of uncertainty, doubt and anxiety.